ricrogz/molecular_templates/README.md

 - Your templates should represent a single molecule.
 - Each template should must consist of exactly one ring system.
 - Please do not submit duplicates for existing templates.

+## Current templates Gallery

+You can check how the current templates look like in the [Gallery](gallery.md).